It is a well-known fact that filing for a divorce is never an easy affair.

 Final Verdict

-No matter what kind of divorce you choose, you must still face the pain of a broken home.
+Brides says no matter what kind of divorce you choose; you must still face the pain of a broken home.

-If you have considered all your options and have come to conclude that this is indeed what you need, then we wish you the best.
+If you have considered all your options and concluded that this is what you need, we wish you the best.

-Online divorce is an easier and more affordable divorce option if you can come to an agreement with your spouse to have an uncontested divorce.
+Online divorce is an easier and more affordable option if you agree with your spouse to have an uncontested divorce.

 An amicable end to your marriage is always the best choice if you are sure about getting a divorce.